Momma-Memu/vidalia/README.md

 ## How does this work?

-* New users can create an array of characters, as many as they like, and choose from a single base plot point.
-From there, "events" are triggered.
-Each event has an amount of branching events that can occur after depending on your choices.
+* New users can create an array of character classes.

-* Not all events are choice based, in that situation, a random selected outcome is given on each playthrough, changing your experience on each playthrough of the base campaign.
+* Players will engage in combat with enemies that are proportional to the current "depth" of the dungeon they have reached.

-* Players health and inventory are tracked, eliminating the need for manual tracking of your own.
+* Initiative determines the turn order of the player and enemies.

-* Player rolls, modifiers, and damage types are all factored in.
+* Players can attack with their choice of abilities, consumables, and weapons, the result of which will be determined for you based on your character and your targets stats.

-* Players can interract with NPC's (Non Playable Characters) through a selection of conversation topics which can alter the path of the campaign.
+* Players can increase their character's stats after reaching the necessary amount of experience points.

-* Players can attack with their choice of abilities and weapons, all of which will be determined FOR YOU, without the need for dice.
+* Clearing encounters will gradually increase the difficulty, and availability of more desirable item drops.